NYSCP Who We Are & What We Do - North Yorkshire

 NYSCP Annual Reports

-NYSCP Independent Scrutineer publishes an Annual Assurance Report judging the effectiveness of our multi agency arrangements to safeguard and promote the welfare of all children and young people in North Yorkshire.
+NYSCP Independent Scrutineer publishes an Annual Assurance Report, judging the effectiveness of our multi-agency arrangements to safeguard and promote the welfare of all children and young people in North Yorkshire.

-To download and view our latest 2022-2023 Report click below:
+To download and view our latest report’s click below:

 Annual Report 2022-2023